peterjpitcher/eventplanner2.0/docs/sms-integration.md

 6. **Message Templates**: Use predefined templates for consistent messaging.
 7. **Rate Limiting**: Implement rate limiting to prevent accidental message flooding.
 8. **Monitoring**: Regularly monitor the SMS delivery success rates.

-## Troubleshooting

-### Common Issues

-1. **Authentication Errors**:
-   - Check that your Twilio credentials are correct
-   - Verify the account is active and has a positive balance

-2. **Invalid Phone Numbers**:
-   - Ensure phone numbers are in E.164 format (+447XXXXXXXXX for UK)
-   - Verify the phone number is capable of receiving SMS

-3. **Missing Messages**:
-   - Check the `sms_messages` table for delivery status
-   - Verify Twilio logs for any delivery issues

-4. **API Errors**:
-   - 400-level errors typically indicate invalid requests
-   - 500-level errors suggest server or Twilio service issues

-### Debugging Tips

-1. Enable detailed logging by setting `DEBUG=true` in your environment
-2. Use the test functions to validate connection without affecting real data
-3. Check server logs for detailed Twilio API responses
-4. Verify network connectivity to Twilio's API endpoints

 ---